St. Paul's Episcopal Church (Elkins Park, Pennsylvania)

 St. Paul's Episcopal Church is a historic Episcopal church at Old York and Ashbourne Roads in Elkins Park, Cheltenham Township, Montgomery County, Pennsylvania.
 It was originally built in 1861, and is a gray stone church in the Gothic style.
 The church was conceived by noted financier Jay Cooke (1821–1905), along with John W. Thomas, J.F.
 Peniston and William C. Houston.
 Its size was doubled with an expansion in 1870, and a 60-foot-tall tower added.
 A transept was added in 1883, and the two-story parish hall wing in 1891.
 Architect Horace Trumbauer (1868–1938) made some refinements to the church during the 1897 to 1924 period.
+Eleanor Elkins Widener funded renovations to the church as a memorial to her husband George Dunton Widener who died during the sinking of the Titanic.
 The main sanctuary of the church features 13 stained glass windows from Tiffany studios.